16 London Museums To Discover At Night In 2024

 Front of The British Museum at night.

-One of the most famous of the London museums, you can step back into history during Friday evening opening at the British Museum in Bloomsbury.
+One of the most famous of the London museums and it’s free to enter.
+You can step back into history during Friday evening opening at the British Museum in Bloomsbury.
 Over 40 rooms are open during their Friday Lates.
-See the Rosetta Stone in Room 4 and the Sutton Hoo Burial Ship in Room 41, with all rooms open until 8.20pm most Fridays.
+The Great Court restaurant also remains open later on these Fridays.

 8. The Natural History Museum

+The museum also runs fun late-night events like its legendary silent disco.
 You can actually spend a whole night in this museum with a Dino Snores sleepover.
-In these amazing after-hours events, you get to sleep in the Hintze Hall beneath the iconic blue whale!
+Explore the museum by torchlight in these amazing after-hours events.
+You get to sleep in the Hintze Hall beneath the iconic blue whale!
 This unique experience doesn’t come cheap (tickets are £220 for adult events or £70 for kids sleepovers), but it would certainly be memorable.
+Be quick to book as it sells out fast.

 9. Sir John Soane’s Museum